stephanrauh/ngx-extended-pdf-viewer/projects/ngx-extended-pdf-viewer/README.md

 - The API for custom thumbnails has slightly changed.
 Now it doesn't require you to add functions to the `window` object.
 - The RxJS subjects `recalculateSize$` and `onPDFJSInit` are gone.
 You can use ``onPDFJSInitSignal` to replace `onPDFJSInit`.
 I suspect nobody uses `recalculateSize$`, so I didn't implement a replacement yet.
 - The attributes `[minifiedJSLibraries]` and `[forceUsingLegacyES5]` have moved from the component to the new `PDFScriptLoaderService`.
 That, in turn, makes it difficult to set them.
 I haven't decided yet how to proceed.
 Chances are I'm going to move them to the `pdfDefaultOptions`.
-- Compatibility with CSP (Content Security Policy) has - temporarily - become worse.
-After finishing my refactoring, I intend to fix this.

 ## What's new in version 20.5.0?